 Good to know

-Historical Overview
+Historical Notes

-- 3rd century BC: Roman colonization
+- 1st century BC: becomes a Roman municipality

-The Forum and the Baths
+Strolling Between Forum and Baths

 Itineraries nearby